Dajana8127/event-planner-client/README.md

   4. User is able to see each individual event that they created.
   5. User is able to create new events.
   6. User is able to update and delete events.
+  7. User is able to rsvp to events.

 # Technologies Used: